 How does having medical students, residents, and fellows involved in my care benefit me?

 1. You will have multiple professionals looking after you throughout your experience at Borrego Health, making sure you receive the best care.

 2. Many studies have shown that quality of care is better at teaching institutions compared to non-teaching.

 3. While your provider may be the “medical expert” you are the “patient-expert” – and your input counts!

 Regardless of the involvement of other members of your provider’s health care team, your provider will be responsible for your medical care.
 Your privacy and confidentially will be held in the utmost importance at all times.
 Please feel free to ask any questions regarding our education programs.

 The Research Department oversees research-related efforts and serves as both a gatekeeper and a facilitator for research opportunities.
-Learn more about the Research Department and current research projects at Borrego Health by exploring the Research Department, Research Process and Infrastructure, and Research Projects website pages.
+Learn more about the Research Department and current research projects at Borrego Health by exploring the Research Department and Research Process and Infrastructure website pages.